jmettraux/aachen/src/dab__saving_throws.md

 # Saving Throws

 A saving throw—also called a save—represents an attempt to resist magic, a trap, a poison, a disease, or a similar threat.
-Referees request saving throws from characters under an imminent threat or resisting an effect.
+Referees request saving throws from characters under an imminent threat or resisting an effect.[^1]

 A saving throw is done with a d20.
 It succeeds if equal or greater than the saving throw score.